 As you can see, Bento is a great tool for your spend management strategy.
 It frees you from the limitations of a traditional bank account while retaining the functions of any insured Visa debit card.
 The extra features integrate easily with any business, so you can create customized spending profiles for each Bento card user in each company department.

 If you want to save thousands of dollars for your business in your spend management strategy, get in touch with Bento today.
 Signing up is easy: no credit checks, no personal guarantees, and all you need is the Bento app on your smartphone to manage your team’s spending on the go.
-Are you ready to get started?
-Register for your Bento demo today.

 Other Helpful Articles